biocatiit/website/content/pages/users_howto_saxs_prepare.rst

         series with a least 2 other concentrations bracketed around this.
 E.g. for a 20 kDa protein, measure at 6, 3, and 1.5 mg/ml.

+For nucleic acid samples, you can divide the above concentrations by 2.5.

 *   Minimum volume:

-    *   SEC-MALS-SAXS / SEC-SAXS - 250 µL
+    *   SEC-SAXS/SEC-MALS-SAXS - 250 µL
-    *   Batch-mode SAXS - 50 µl per concentration
+    *   Batch-mode SAXS - 10 µL per concentration

 Note: If mail-in samples are shipped frozen, they will be fast thawed (e.g. in hand/water bath) unless you specify that the samples should